nushell/nushell.github.io/commands/docs/for.md

 ```

-Number each item and echo a message
+Number each item and print a message
 ```nu
 > for $it in ['bob' 'fred'] --numbered { print $"($it.index) is ($it.item)" }